-Year 4 - FHEQ Level 7
+Year 4 - FHEQ Levels 6 and 7

-You study all core and compulsory modules.
-You choose elective modules to a total of 30-32.5 credits from groups F and D (Year 3) subject to a minimum of 60 credits at FHEQ level 7 by the end of Year 4.
+You will normally be required to study all core modules and the compulsory module (32.5ECTS).
+You choose elective modules to a total of 27.5-30 credits from groups D and D\ (level 6) and F and F\ (level 7) subject to a minimum of 60 credits at FHEQ level 7 by the end of Year 4.

 We advise you to balance your work over Terms 1 and 2, but there is flexibility.
 With the agreement of the DUGS in both departments, up to 7.5 credits may be replaced with an elective module from another Imperial department subject to space being available.
+Exceptionally, for Nuclear and Particle Physics and Solid State Physics, where an equivalent module is available in your year abroad that meets the same learning outcomes of one of these modules, you may be permitted to take that module instead.
+In exceptional circumstances you may be permitted to drop the compulsory module if you commit to taking at least 20 ECTS of theory electives (groups D\ and F\).
+In these cases, you will be required to take additional electives to achieve the required credit total for the year.

+Code Module Title Core/ Compulsory/ Elective Group Term Credits PHYS60004 Third Year Physics Laboratory Compulsory Autumn or Spring 7.5 PHYS60001 Nuclear and Particle Physics Core Spring 5 PHYS60002 Comprehensives Core Autumn- Summer 15 PHYS60003 Solid State Physics Core Autumn 5 PHYS60006 Lasers Elective D Spring 5

-Code Module Title Core/ Compulsory/ Elective Group Term Credits PHYS70001 Research Interfaces Compulsory Autumn- Spring 5 PHYS70002 MSci Project Core Autumn- Summer 25 PHYS70008 Quantum Field Theory 2 Elective F Autumn 7.5 PHYS70012 Advanced Particle Physics Elective F Spring 7.5 PHYS70006 General Relativity Elective F Autumn 7.5 PHYS70014 Cosmology Elective F Spring 7.5 PHYS70016 Hydrodynamics Elective F Spring 5 PHYS70019 Space Physics Elective F Spring 7.5 PHYS70009 Quantum Information 3 Elective F Autumn 7.5 PHYS70017 Laser Technology Elective F Spring 7.5 PHYS70011 Unification - The Standard Model 4 Elective F Autumn 7.5 PHYS70018 Quantum Theory of Matter Elective F Spring 7.5 PHYS70010 Quantum Optics Elective F Autumn 7.5 PHYS70005 Introduction to Plasmonics and Metamaterials (not running in 2024-25) Elective F Autumn 7.5 PHYS70004 Information Theory Elective F Autumn 5 PHYS70015 Entrepreneurship for Physicists (not running in Elective F Spring 7.5
+PHYS60007 Physics of Medical Imaging and Radiotherapy Elective D Spring 7.5 PHYS60008 Principles of Instrumentation Elective D Spring 7.5 PHYS60009 Statistical Mechanics Elective D Autumn 7.5 PHYS60005 Advanced Classical Physics Elective D Autumn 7.5 PHYS60010 Complexity and Networks (not running in 2024-25) Elective D Spring 7.5 PHYS60011 Foundations of Quantum Mechanics Elective D Spring 7.5 PHYS60012 Computational Physics Elective D Autumn- Spring 7.5 PHYS60013 Plasma Physics Elective D Spring 7.5 PHYS60014 Astrophysics Elective D Autumn 7.5 PHYS60015 Group Theory Elective D Autumn 7.5 PHYS60022 Data Science and Machine Learning for Physics Elective D Spring - Summer 7.5 PHYS70008 Quantum Field Theory Elective F Autumn 7.5 PHYS70012 Advanced Particle Physics Elective F Spring 7.5 PHYS70006 General Relativity Elective F Autumn 7.5 PHYS70014 Cosmology Elective F Spring 7.5 PHYS70016 Hydrodynamics Elective F Spring 5 PHYS70019 Space Physics Elective F Spring 7.5 PHYS70009 Quantum Information Elective F Autumn 7.5 PHYS70017 Laser Technology Elective F Spring 7.5 PHYS70011 Unification - The Standard Model Elective F Autumn 7.5 PHYS70018 Quantum Theory of Matter Elective F Spring 7.5 PHYS70010 Quantum Optics Elective F Autumn 7.5

-2 If you choose to take Quantum Field Theory you must normally have completed and passed Advanced Classical Physics and Foundations of Quantum Mechanics in your third year.
+&lt;sup>2 If you choose to take Quantum Field Theory you must normally have completed and passed Advanced Classical Physics and Foundations of Quantum Mechanics in your third year.

-3 If you choose to take Quantum Information you must normally have completed and passed Foundations of Quantum Mechanics in your third year.
+If you choose to take Quantum Information you must normally have completed and passed

+Foundations of Quantum Mechanics in your third year.

-4 If you choose to take Unification you must normally have completed and passed Advanced Classical Physics and in your third year and must also take Quantum Field Theory in your fourth year.
+&lt;sup>4 If you choose to take Unification you must normally have completed and passed Advanced Classical Physics and in your third year and must also take Quantum Field Theory in your fourth year.

-2024-25) PHYS70003 Concepts in Device Physics Elective F Autumn 7.5 PHYS70013 Atmospheric Physics Elective F Spring 7.5 PHYS70007 Optical Communications Physics Elective F Autumn 5 Credit Total 60/62.5
+PHYS70005 Introduction to Plasmonics and Metamaterials (not running in 2024- 25) Elective F Autumn 7.5 PHYS70004 Information Theory Elective F Autumn 5 PHYS70015 Entrepreneurship for Physicists (not running in 2024-25) Elective F Spring 7.5 PHYS70003 Concepts in Device Physics Elective F Autumn 7.5 PHYS70013 Atmospheric Physics Elective F Spring 7.5 PHYS70007 Optical Communications Physics Elective F Autumn 5 ( Credit Total 60/62.5